mongodb/docs/source/includes/fact-auth-backup-requirements.rst

-There are additional authentication configuration requirements for MMS Backup when using MongoDB 2.4 with authentication.
+There are additional authentication configuration requirements for |mms|
+Backup when using MongoDB 2.4 with authentication.
 See :doc:`/reference/required-access-backup-agent` for more information.